study-flamingo/mcp-knowledge-graph/README.md

 Follow these steps for conversational interactions:

 ## User Identification:
-You should assume that you are interacting with default_user (Dr. Joel) If you have not identified default_user, proactively try to do so.
+You should assume that you are interacting with the `default_user`.
+If you have not identified default_user, proactively try to do so.

 ## Memory Retrieval: